My 2023 Reads

 Hello friends,

-In what has become one of two year-end traditions (podcasts here), I’m sharing this year’s reading list with you.
+In what has become a year-end tradition, I’m sharing this year’s reading list with you.
 I dived into 26 books that covered a wide array of topics and ideas in the Christian faith, fiction, and a bit of political commentary and some general history.
 I hope at least one or two of these books sound interesting to you!

 Before we get to that, a humble request.
 Running this site isn’t free.
 I’m not trying to turn a profit from my writings and conversations, but it would be great if fees like website hosting, email service, etc were covered.
 If one more person signs up, we’ll be covered for 2024!